abeGizaw/JavaUMLCreator/README.md

 ### Input
 When running the Linter the user will be prompted through the command line for the following information:
 - Realtive or Absolute path for the directory containing the .class files to process
-- Desired Style Checks to run [Naming Convention, Final local variables, Hidden Fields]
+- Desired Style Checks to run [Naming Convention, Final Local Variables, Hidden Fields]
 - Desired Principle Checks to run [Favor Composition over Inheritance, PLK, Program to Interface not Implementation]
-- Desired Pattern Checks to run [Strategy Pattern, Adapter Pattern, Template Pattern]
+- Desired Pattern Checks to run [Strategy Pattern, Adapter Pattern, Template Method Pattern]

 After the user enters a response, the response will be process to ensure it is a valid input.
 If the input is invalid the user will be prompted again.